ayangd/BimayInstantVicon/README.md

 Your credential will be saved at `%APPDATA%\BimayInstantVicon\cred.txt`.
 If the credential is not correct, the file will be automatically deleted.

 The next time you open the program, it will automatically open the Video Conference link for you.
+If the class is a lab class, it will automatically open the lab login page for you.

 ## Grabbed Resources